Ficool

 "For now."
 Zhao Yu's voice held no jealousy, only certainty.
 "That won't last.
 I've seen how fast you're improving.
 In six months, a year... you'll pass me.
 I'd rather be your training partner when that happens than your subordinate."

 Wang Ben studied the older boy.
 Sixteen years old.
-Body Refinement Stage 5.
+Mid-stage body refinement.
 Son of a retainer family with no political power and limited resources.
+They'd stood in the same courtyard at last spring's gathering, the one where the city's cultivation families presented their young cultivators, and Wang Ben couldn't remember exchanging a single word.
 By all rational calculation, Zhao Yu should be distancing himself, hedging his bets, waiting to see which way the winds blew.

 Instead, he was offering loyalty.